 A Bi-color LED is a special type of LED that consists of two diodes connected in inverse biased to each other inside a package.
 A bi-colour LED generally consists of three terminals (a common pin and two separate pins).
 The common pin can be connected to the ground if it is a common cathode LED or connected to a +5V supply if it is a common anode.
 However, there is another type of bi-colour LED with two terminals called the Bipolar LED.

 The device functions as per the positive signal given to one of the terminals.
-For instance, for a green and red bi-colour LED, a positive signal at the green terminal and a negative signal at the red terminal ensures the green LED to be forward biased and the red LED to be reverse biased.
+For instance, for a green and red bi-colour LED, a positive signal at the green terminal and a negative signal at the red terminal ensures the green LED is forward biased and the red LED is reverse biased.
 This happens the green light glow.
 Also the same for the red LED.

 In this project, we are establishing a simple Bipolar LED driver circuit using an 8051 Microcontroller.
 The LED used here has a forward voltage drop of 2.2V and hence can be biased using a 5V supply.
 The control is done by the 8051 microcontrollers, based on the inputs given from two push buttons.